HackSocNotts/intro-to-linux/Worksheet.md

 If you need any help with this, then feel free to ask one of our mentors for help!

+### What is Linux?

+The term 'Linux' refers to the 'kernel' that the system is running.
+The kernel has control over the whole system, and connects the application software on a computer to the CPU, memory and input/output devices.
+There are [literally hundreds](https://en.wikipedia.org/wiki/List_of_Linux_distributions) of linux distributions, and many more instances of linux running on embedded devices like in-flight entertainment systems, digital billboards, and other such things.
+The ethos behind the Linux ecosystem is having a 'free and open source' codebase, which means that the source code is public, and anybody is free to change it and re-release it (Under a different name).

 ### Basic commands and traversing file systems

 In Linux, everything is stored on the "file system" - a big tree of files and folders (called directories) where all of the user's files go, where all of the computer's settings are stored, et cetera. `/` is the "root" of the file system; everything in the file system is contained within this root directory.